giosumarin/ICPR2020_sHAM/README.md

 ### Prerequisites

-* Install python3, python3-pip and python3-venv (Debian 10.6)
+* Install `python3`, `python3-pip` and `python3-venv` (Debian 10.6)
-* Make sure that python --version starts by 3 or execute alias python='pyhton3' in the shell before to run runner.sh
+* Make sure that `python --version` starts by 3 or execute `alias python='pyhton3'` in the shell before executing `runner.sh`.
-* For CUDA configuration follow https://www.tensorflow.org/install/gpu
+* For CUDA configuration follow https://www.tensorflow.org/install/gpu.

-Jupyter Notebook for make plots
+* Jupyter Notebook is needed for chart generation.

 <!--
 tensorflow-gpu==2.2.0 or tensorflow==2.2.0